 CKafka Pro Edition supports multi-AZ deployment.
-When you purchase a CKafka instance in a region that has three or more AZs, you can select up to three of them for multi-AZ deployment.
+When you purchase a CKafka instance in a region that has three or more AZs, you can select up to four of them for multi-AZ deployment.
 Partition replicas of this instance will be forcibly distributed across the nodes in the three AZs, which enables your instance to provide services uninterruptedly when one AZ becomes unavailable.

 Only the Pro Edition supports multi-AZ deployment.

 How multi-AZ deployment of CKafka works

 The multi-AZ deployment feature of CKafka involves three layers: network, data, and control.

 CKafka exposes a VIP to the client.
 After the client is connected to the VIP, it will get the metadata information (which is generally addresses mapped one to one at different ports on the same VIP) of the topic partitions .

 This VIP can fail over to another AZ at any time.
 When an AZ becomes unavailable, the VIP will automatically shift to another AZ in the same region, thus achieving multi-AZ disaster recovery.

 The data layer of CKafka is deployed in the same distributed way as Kafka; in other words, multiple data replicas are distributed on different broker nodes which are deployed in different AZs.
 When a partition is processed, there will be a leader-follower relationship between such nodes.
 When the leader goes offline due to an exception, the cluster controller will elect a new partition leader to handle the requests for the partition.